NCCOO/maeks_speedzones/README.md

 Installation:

--Move maeks_speedzones into your resource folder.
+- Move maeks_speedzones into your resource folder.
--Make sure you type ensure maeks_speedzones into your server.cfg -Start/Restart your server | Done!
+- Make sure you type ensure maeks_speedzones into your server.cfg
+- Start/Restart your server | Done!

 -----------------------------------------------------